Are you a carer?

 Caring responsibilities can make it difficult to maintain friendships or develop new ones.
 Telling your friends you’re a carer is important so they understand and can support you.

 Caring for someone can be a full-time job, but it’s essential that you take time out for yourself too.
 Read our guide to accessing breaks and respite.

-Finding appropriate housing, or adapting either your home or the home of the person you care for, can make your life as a carer a lot easier.
+Finding appropriate housing, or adapting your home or the home of the person you care for can make everyone’s life easier.

 Directing carers to the benefits that can help them in their caring

-How your benefits may be affected after the death of the person you look after and what happens to their benefits
+Advice and information helping the person cared for receive the benefits they’re entitled to.
+How your benefits may be affected after the death of the person you looked after and what happens to their benefits

 Advice for when carers find they have to take over the legal affairs of the person they are looking after